 FAA Summary of Medical Standards

-list of prohibited medications.
+List of prohibited medications

 If 14 CFR Part 67 indicates that a condition will not allow you to obtain a medical certificate, all hope is not lost.
 There may be an option to obtain a special issuance medical certificate or obtain a medical with certain operating limitations.
 Discuss this with one of the previously mentioned sources before pushing forward with your examination.